eddymankim/SNWG/_projects/edwardsh-10.markdown

 <p>
     For my final project, I am thinking of extending from one of my previous assignments.
 It involved making a minature replica of Monument Valley 2's level, The Sunken City.<br /><br />

     I want create a larger grid of the nodes that make up my previous assignment and add a "player" to my program.
-From there I will change the perspective from world orthographic to first-person perspective and populate the environment with computer generated elements
+From there I will change the perspective from world orthographic to first-person perspective and populate the environment with computer generated elements.
+The demo above is a simplified version of what my final project would look like.

+    Press x, y, and/or z to rotate the perspective in their respective axes.
 </p>

 <img src="img/edwardsh/nodes.gif" alt="Mini Sunken City" height="400" width="600">